Architectural Technology (BSc) (Level 7)

 The Architectural Technologist is involved with the technical issues of the architectural design process and plays the role of a technical designer.
 S/he is a team player who provides an expertise in technical design principles and knowledge in the development of the built environment.
 S/he is an organiser and coordinator of the diverse disciplines involved in the design and construction process.

-This course is in the process of accreditation review by The Royal Institute of Architects of Ireland.
-This course qualifies for exemptions from the Chartered Institute of Building.
+This course is accredited by The Royal Institute of the Architects of Ireland.

 How much of my time is devoted to studio and project work?